Summited Katahdin: How To Manage Finding Your Way Home

 Another interesting approach would be to get onto a Megabus.
 Unlike Greyhound, these tend to be more comfortable and less full of sketchy characters.

-This could be a fun way to see the east coast and take in all the sites on your way home.
+This could be a fun way to see the East Coast and take in all the sites on your way home.
 It will likely take a bit longer than other options, but it could be worth it for the experience.

 Final Thoughts